Security shouldn't be a black box

 Do you train AI models on my data?
 No.

 What audit logging do you keep?
-We log key security events using structured logs: login requests, successful logins, failed logins, logouts, access token generation and revocation, portal accesses, account deletions, and rate-limit hits.
-These logs are for our internal security and incident response — not currently exposed in the user dashboard, but available on request if you have a specific compliance need.
+We log security-relevant events using structured logs: account and authentication events (login requests, successful and failed logins, logouts, account deletion, settings changes), access and sharing events (token creation and revocation, portal access), file events (upload, download, deletion), message and approval events, team-member changes, billing lifecycle events, and rate-limit hits.
+We never log file contents, message text, passwords, or raw tokens.
+These logs are retained for 24 months and are for our internal security and incident response - not currently exposed in the user dashboard, but available on request if you have a specific compliance need.
+See the Audit logging section above for full detail.

 One more thing